 An MUS student takes responsibility for his actions and accepts their consequences.

 Honor and integrity characterize a school worthy of respect.
 From its earliest days, Memphis University School has developed these virtues through the Honor System.
-An integral part of the life of the students, the Honor System aid the school in its mission of developing a boy’s character and enriching his spiritual life.
-At the beginning of each year, this Oath of Honor is recited by all:
+An integral part of the life of the students, the Honor System aids the school in its mission of developing a boy’s character and enriching his spiritual life.
+Learn more about the Honor System, Oath of Honor, and Honor Council under Student Leadership HERE.

 The MUS U Book is a comprehensive annual handbook of policies and contact information.
 It is provided to current MUS families, and may not be used for solicitation or commercial purpose.
 For confidentiality reasons only policies are provided here.